cfu288/mere-medical/apps/docs/docs/features.md

 ## Search for Specific Health Records

 You can use the search bar to find specific records.
-Clicking on cards with lab results will show you the results of that card as well as any previous lab values for that lab.
-When possible, Mere will graph your results so you can see how the value has changed over time.
 <video controls width="100%">

   <source src="/vid/see-labs.webm" type="video/webm"/>